jlparkI/xGPR/docs/kernel_info/sequence_kernels.rst

        | "averaging": str One of 'none', 'sqrt',
        | 'full'.
 See below.
        | "intercept":bool
-       | "simplex_rffs":bool .
-An experimental feature,
+   * - Conv1dTwoLayer
+     - | Compares sequences by performing random-weight
+       | convolutions over the input, applying ReLU
+       | activation with global maxpooling, then
+       | supplying the resulting features as input
+       | to an RBF kernel layer.
+     - | "init_rffs": int The number of random
+       | filter convolutions to perform.
-       | see below.
+       | "intercept": bool
+       | "conv_width": The width of the random filters.

+The ``Conv1dTwoLayer`` kernel is analogous to a three-layer convolutional neural network; it applies a set of random filters to the input, applies ReLU activation and global maxpooling, then uses the resulting features as input to an RBF kernel.
+You can control the number of random filters using the "init_rffs" option.
+A larger value for "init_rffs" will make the model slower but improve accuracy (albeit with diminishing returns).

-If we have a sequence (or time series) of length N and k = conv_width, to measure the similarity of two sequences A and B, these kernels take all the length k subsequences of A and for each length k subsequence in A, evaluate an RBF or Cauchy or Matern kernel on it against all length d subsequences in B. The net similarity is the sum across all of these.
+If we have a sequence (or time series) of length N and k = conv_width, to measure the similarity of two sequences A and B, the ``Conv1dMatern``, ``Conv1dRBF`` and ``Conv1dCauchy`` take all the length k subsequences of A and for each length k subsequence in A, evaluate an RBF or Cauchy or Matern kernel on it against all length d subsequences in B. The net similarity is the sum across all of these.
 If implemented as